 New Job Postings in Japan

-Due to a high number of international schools, the job opportunities are plentiful for English teachers.
+Due to the high number of international schools, job opportunities are plentiful for English teachers.
 Kuwait City may be surrounded by desert, but the city itself is buzzing.
 It's clean and modern, with skyscrapers, green parks, clubs, shopping, and a vibrant expat community.

 Oman is one of the most developed countries in the Arab world, and it has seen rapid advancements in its education system in recent years.

-Japan’s neighbor to the west, South Korea, has a similar salary and benefits package to Japan but is somewhat less trafficked as a tourist destination.
-However, that is changing.
-English teachers are flocking to Korea, where the salary for ESL teachers is $1,600-$2,650 (1.8-3.2 million KRW) per month, and often includes housing and full or partial flight reimbursement.
+English teachers are flocking to South Korea, where the salary for ESL teachers is $1,700-$2,650 (2.0-3.2 million KRW) per month and often includes housing and complete or partial flight reimbursement.

-Factor in overtime and bonus opportunities and a lower cost of living, South Korea is one of the best destinations for teaching abroad.
-A minimum of a TEFL certificate and bachelor’s degree is usually required to teach English in Korea, especially for the EPIK, GEPIK, or SMOE programs.
+Considering the additional overtime and bonus opportunities, and a lower cost of living, South Korea is one of the best destinations for teaching abroad.
+A minimum of a TEFL certificate and bachelor’s degree is generally required to teach English in Korea, especially for the EPIK program.